digitalengineeringtech/fms_v3/README.md

 ## License

-Copyright © 2025 Thailand.
+Copyright © 2025 .
 All rights reserved.